-According to SIMCOE, there are no stationary gas turbines located at Tiffany 5 that commenced construction, modification, or reconstruction after February 18, 2005 that have a heat input at peak load equal to or greater than 10.7 gigajoules per hour.
+According to SIMCOE, there are no stationary combustion turbines greater than 10 MMBtu/hr located at Tiffany 3.
 Therefore, Subpart KKKK does not apply.

 40 CFR Part 60, Subpart OOOO: Standards of Performance for Crude Oil and Natural Gas Production, Transmission, and Distribution.
 This subpart establishes emission standards and compliance schedules for the control of VOC and SO2 emissions from affected facilities that commence construction, modification, or reconstruction after August 23, 2011, and on or before September 18, 2015.
 Affected facilities under this subpart include gas wells, compressors, pneumatic controllers, storage vessels, process unit equipment, and sweetening units.